Best Google Business Profile Management Tools 2026

 Key features:

-• AI-optimized local pages for high-intent searches
+• Scale AI-optimized local pages for high-intent local searches

 Sources: